valory-xyz/olas-website/.github/pull_request_template.md

 <!-- Please check if the PR fulfills these requirements -->

-- [ ] I confirm I have updated the meta title and description for the page
+- [ ] I confirm I have updated the meta title and description for the page, if applicable.